tiangolo/issue-manager/README.md

 Assuming the original issue was solved, it will be automatically closed now.
 ```

-* `remove_label`: True.
+* `remove_label_on_comment`: True.
 If someone adds a comment after you added the label, it will remove the label from the issue.
+* `remove_label_on_close`: False.
+After this GitHub action closes the issue it would also remove the label from the issue.

 ### Config in the action